clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

 draft: true

 ---
 Check out the latest from the projects funded in Q1 and Q2 of this year.
-We've got updates from Matthew Davidson, Daniel Higginbotham, xxxx,xxx,xxxx.
+We've got updates from Christian Johansen, Danius Jocas, Matthew Davidson, Daniel Higginbotham, José Luis Lafuente, and Jeaye Wilkerson.

 ## Aleph/Manifold: Matthew Davidson
 Q1 2023 Funding Round: Report 3